vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 This work makes several contributions to the deep learning optimization literature:

-1. **Fair Comparison Methodology**: By independently optimizing both optimizers rather than comparing default configurations, we provide a more rigorous performance comparison that accounts for hyperparameter sensitivity.
+1. **Fair Comparison Methodology**: By independently optimizing both optimizers rather than comparing default configurations, a more rigorous performance comparison is provided that accounts for hyperparameter sensitivity.

 2. **MoE-Specific Evaluation**: This represents the first systematic comparison of optimization algorithms specifically for Mixture-of-Experts models, an increasingly important architecture class.

-3. **Optimization Dynamics Analysis**: Our identification of fundamental differences in how Muon and Adam respond to schedules, warmup, and momentum provides insights into their distinct optimization mechanisms.
+3. **Optimization Dynamics Analysis**: The identification of fundamental differences in how Muon and Adam respond to schedules, warmup, and momentum provides insights into their distinct optimization mechanisms.

-4. **Practical Guidelines**: We provide concrete recommendations for practitioners, including optimal hyperparameters, robustness characteristics, and efficiency improvements.
+4. **Practical Guidelines**: Concrete recommendations are provided for practitioners, including optimal hyperparameters, robustness characteristics, and efficiency improvements.

 5. **Open Science**: All code, configurations, and results are made available for reproducibility and extension by the research community.

 ### 7.3 Practical Recommendations

-Based on our findings, we recommend:
+Based on the findings, the following are recommended:

 **For Production MoE Training**:
 ```python